 - Conestoga College campuses are private property.
 The college reserves the right to control motor vehicle access, driving and parking on campus.
 This is done in accordance with these regulations, as well as the provisions of the current Trespass to Property Act.
 All vehicles parked on college property must:

-- display a parking permit valid for the date and designated area, or
+- have a parking permit valid for the date and designated area, or

-- display an authorized visitor or contractor pass, or
+- have an authorized visitor or contractor pass, or

 - pay and register vehicle with HonkMobile.